 In an emergency situation, your attendees will be surprised, confused and disoriented.
 They will not read lengthy directions.
 They won’t take the time to consider alternatives.
 Things can get emotional, so you have to use a visual language to communicate.
-Here are the ones the Shepard team recommends.
+Here are some recommendations from the Shepard team:

 Clearly, digital signage helps you attract attention, communicate clearly and update your messages instantly to redirect people during a developing emergency.
 But one its other biggest values is wireless networking.
 All your signage can be changed at any time.
 That means that any sign can carry security messages.
 Also, new digital signage is portable.
 Units can be moved and working in a matter of minutes.
 That helps you put your communication where it’s needed the most.

 It’s usually best to place signage where the most people go and along the paths that take them there.
 Plan based on the traffic flow for directional and informational signage.
 Then coordinate with the venue and local fire/police to determine the best emergency routes.
 You may need to add some additional digital signs in some less traveled areas to help ensure that emergency messages reach everyone.

 These are just a few suggestions.
 Shepard experts will be glad to review your Emergency Action Plan and make recommendations for your best digital signage placement and content.

 Every Second Counts